—Bitcoin started it all.

 Who invented Bitcoin?

-What was so special about it?
+What's so special about Bitcoin?

-- Decentralized - no-one person or group owned or controlled it.
+- Decentralized: No one person or group owned or controlled it.

 Did you know?

-How is Bitcoin produced?
+How is Bitcoin created?

-How do you get hold of Bitcoins?
+How do you acquire Bitcoins?

 What can you do with Bitcoin?

-- Digital Rights Management - Bitcoin - and blockchain, the protocol it’s built on - can be used to help musicians and artists control who has access to their IP.
+- Digital rights management: Bitcoin, and the blockchain protocol it’s built on, can be used to help musicians and artists control who has access to their IP.